specklesystems/xUnitRevit/README.md

 xUnitRevit uses [speckle.xunit.runner.wpf](https://github.com/Speckle-Next/speckle.xunit.runner.wpf) which is a fork of [xunit.runner.wpf](https://github.com/Pilchie/xunit.runner.wpf), it allows to easily develop and run xUnit tests in Revit.

-Many thanks to all the developers of xunit.runner.wpf and xunit!
+Many thanks to all the developers of xunit and xunit.runner.wpf!

 ### Structure

 This repo is composed of 2 projects:

-- xUnitRevit: the actual Revit addin
+- **xUnitRevit**: the actual Revit addin
-- xUnitRevitUtils: a utility library to help pass Revit data to the test libraries when running the tests
+- **xUnitRevitUtils**: a utility library to help pass Revit data to the test libraries when running the tests